Peter Neumann – Director

 Books and Writing

-Neumann’s latest book, Die neuen Dschihadisten: ISIS, Europa und die nächste Welle des Terrorismus (The New Jihadists: ISIS, Europa and the Next Wave of Terrorism), will come out with Econ in October 2015.
+Neumann’s latest book, Die neuen Dschihadisten: ISIS, Europa und die nächste Welle des Terrorismus (The New Jihadists: ISIS, Europa and the Next Wave of Terrorism), was published by Econ in October 2015.
 Prior to this, Neumann has authored or co-authored five other books, including Old and New Terrorism (Polity Press, 2009); and The Strategy of Terrorism (with MLR Smith) (Routledge, 2008).

-He is the author of numerous peer-reviewed journal articles dealing with different aspects of terrorism and radicalization, and editor of Routledge’s recently published four-volume Major Works Collection: Radicalization (Routledge, 2015).
+He has written numerous peer-reviewed journal articles dealing with different aspects of terrorism and radicalization, and editor of Routledge’s recently published four-volume Major Works Collection: Radicalization (Routledge, 2015).
 Shorter pieces have appeared in the New York Times, New Scientist, London Review of Books, Wall Street Journal, and other periodicals.

 Impact and Affiliations